sage-develop/why/products/trade_finance_products.v3_collections.md

 - If the buyer is using D/P, separately calculate the financing gap using the D/P formula.
 - If the buyer is using D/A, separately calculate the financing gap using the D/A formula.
 - Determine if the buyer needs financing from the financing gap result.
-- If financing is needed, the collecting bank may release the B/L using P/N under Bill for Collection (Buyer).
+- If financing is needed, the collecting bank may release the B/L using P/N under Bill for Collection - Buyer.
 - Continue the flow, with **whose name the original B/L is issued under**, if it's under the bank's name, needs to combine with Endorsement.
 - If Shipping Guarantee Issuance is used, the buyer needs to exchange B/L for the shipping guarantee to complete the flow.